 Apprentices must produce a report detailing how the project was completed, the activity including equipment and resources required, problems that were encountered and how they were overcome, checking, fault rectification and handover procedures.
-As a minimum, the report should include:
+As a mimimum, the report should include:

 - 1. Background

 - 2. Project brief detailing targets

 - 3. Project plan

 - 4. Implementation how targets were achieved

 - 5. Risk analysis

-- 6. Challenges faced
+- Challenges faced

 - 7. Project outcomes

 - 8. Annexes

-The report must be 2000 words with a 10% tolerance above or below, excluding annexes.
+The report must be 2000 words +/- 10%, excluding annexes.